2024 Cost of Living Adjustments

-Plan sponsors should review the cost of living adjustments (COLAs) to determine what, if any, changes need to be communicated to employees by means of orientation meetings and enrollment forms.
-In addition, the amounts may need to be updated and/or input into the payroll or other human resources information systems used by the employer to monitor contributions made to an employee benefit plan.
+Plan sponsors should review the cost-of-living adjustments (COLAs) to determine what, if any, changes need to be communicated to employees by means of orientation meetings and enrollment forms.
+In addition, the amounts may need to be updated and/or keyed into the payroll or other human resources information systems used by the employer to monitor contributions made to an employee benefit plan.

-The table below contains the dollar limitation for retirement plans and other benefit plan limits and thresholds for the 2021 through 2023 tax years.
-In 2023 most of the amounts have been increased.
+The table below contains the dollar limitation for retirement plans and other benefit plan limits and thresholds for the 2022 through 2024 tax years.
+In 2024 many of the amounts have been increased.

 Cost of Living Adjustments